elarkham/Animu/README.md

 Animu
 =====

-Web stack video streaming webapp for watching, sharing and managing media in a local network.
+Video streaming webapp for watching, sharing and managing media in a local network.
 This app serves as a “Hello World” for introducing myself to new technologies and as such is never made with the intention of use in a production system.
 This is the third iteration